-Expected SAEs also include, but are not limited to, the following:
+SAEs (which should be reported on the SAE form) are, but not limited to, the following:

-- Premature rupture of membranes within 48 hours of the procedure - Infection of the amniotic sac (chorioamnionitis) requiring intravenous antibiotics. - Preterm labour or miscarriage within 48 hours of cerclage - Other conditions threatening the life of the mother - Severe cervical lacerations at time of procedure - Bladder injury as a result of the cerclage procedure
+- Premature rupture of membranes within 48 hours of the cerclage procedure. - Infection of the amniotic sac (chorioamnionitis) requiring intravenous antibiotics. - A miscarriage, preterm delivery or neonatal death within 48 hours of cerclage procedure - Cervical lacerations at time of cerclage procedure - Bladder injury as a result of the cerclage procedure - Retained suture material at cerclage removal - Congenital malformations, abnormalities identified in the neonatal period - Postpartum haemorrhage at or greater than 1500ml - Antepartum haemorrhage that requires a cerclage removal